xiangxiecrypto/pico/README.md

 ## Key Features
 Pico’s design is rooted in the need for adaptable, high-performance ZK systems that can keep up with the rapidly evolving cryptography research.
 Rather than relying on a "one size fits all" solution, Pico’s modular architecture lets you:

 - **Leverage Interchangeable Proving Backends**: Select from multiple proving backends to achieve the best performance and efficiency.
-This is actively a work in progress and the proving field interop only has a few specific workflows that have been tested to work from start to finish.
 - **Integrate App-Specific Circuits**: Seamlessly incorporate specialized circuit/coprocessors to accelerate domain-specific computations.
-We present our own library of Rust crates that have some common cost centers replaced with zkVM-specific syscalls, greatly decreasing the proving time required for EVM-sensitive workloads.
-Pico also integrates nicely with our Coprocessor, which allows for even more compact programs.
 - **Customize Proving Workflows**: Assemble and fine-tune proof generation pipelines tailored to your application’s specific requirements.
-Each STARK proving stage is configurable so it can be better optimized for the different proving hardware utilized by Pico users.

 ## Supported Proving Backends
 One of Pico’s most innovative features is its ability to seamlessly switch between multiple proving backends.